Last Updated on January 23, 2023 by Elizabeth

 National Emerald Club: National’s free loyalty program delivers an unmatched selection of benefits available from the very first rental.
 Among other benefits, the base level of Emerald Club allows you to earn free days with National or Enterprise bookings.
 You can also select your own vehicle from the Emerald Aisle at many airports simply by booking a midsize.
 And finally, bypass the rental car counter and add a second driver for free.
 All Emerald Club members earn free rental days.
 Executive and Executive Elite members earn free rental days more quickly and can reserve a wider range of vehicle types.

-Hertz Gold Plus Rewards: This free program was known for delivering nice perks, such as skipping the counter and earning free award days.
-Hertz made some changes in 2019 that make the program better.
+Hertz Gold Plus Rewards: This free program was long known for delivering nice perks.
+In particular, members could skip the counter and earn free award days.
+Hertz made some changes in recent years that make the program better.
 Now you can expect more flexible redemptions, faster service and a lower minimum enrollment age.
 All qualifying “Pay Later” reservations are eligible to earn Gold Plus points.
 At most major airports, Hertz offers its Ultimate Choice service, which lets you choose your own car.

 Middle of the Road